-- Delivering activities and events for families and other groups.
+Delivering activities and events for families and other groups.
 Parents usually present, but group can spread out over a large area, on a beach for example.
 Some activities involve leading groups of vulnerable adults on (for example) a guided walk, these groups can be accompanied or unaccompanied.
-Do not come into contact with the same group and/or individuals regularly. - Not eligible for check.
+Do not come into contact with the same group and/or individuals regularly.